 Types of Support and Qualified Team

 Tier 1 Mainstream - this is the quality first teaching your child will receive from her teachers which may include language friendly classroom resources and auxiliary aids to match learning needs such as a soundfield system to aid hearing loss.
-We do not have teaching assistants at Sacred Heart as our teachers go into targeted classes to give support.
+Support in class is mainly carried out by our teachers.
 This means that whilst there is less provision of time spent with a young person in class, the pupil does have the opportunity of being supported by a teacher.

-Medical Needs:If your child has a medical need our School Nurse will have a Health Care Plan in place; and staffs are regularly updated with epi pen training and made aware of pupils who need to use an asthma inhaler or a diabetic pump.
+Medical Needs:If your child has a medical need our School Nurse will have a Health Care Plan in place; and staff are regularly updated with epi pen training and made aware of pupils who need to use an asthma inhaler or a diabetic pump.
 The nurse can be contacted by e mail and is in school twice a week.
 We have 12 staff from teaching and administration trained in First Aid.
+If your daughter has more complex health care needs the pastoral team will be actively involved in support and provision.

 Tier 2 Targeted - post observations and Individual Pupil Monitoring (IPM’s) it may be appropriate to consider making additional short term special educational provision to remove or reduce any obstacles to your child’s learning.
 This takes the form of a graduated four part approach of